alex-bellon/wikipedia/README.md

 [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem) - The Scunthorpe problem is the blocking of websites, e-mails, forum posts or search results by a spam filter or search engine because their text contains a string of letters that appear to have an obscene or unacceptable meaning.

+[Time-of-check to time-of-use](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) - time-of-check to time-of-use (TOCTOU, TOCTTOU or TOC/TOU) is a class of software bugs caused by a race condition involving the checking of the state of a part of a system (such as a security credential) and the use of the results of that check.

 [Year 2000 Problem](https://en.wikipedia.org/wiki/Year_2000_problem) - A class of computer bugs related to the formatting and storage of calendar data for dates beginning in the year 2000.

 ### Cryptography